fjs138/franks-rails-blog/README.md

 # Frank's Rails' Blog
-<h1>A blog developed in Ruby,  on powered by Rails, a server-side web application framework.</h1>
+<h1>A blog developed in Ruby, powered by Rails, a server-side web application framework.</h1>

 <h2>It utilizes <code>http_basic_authenticate_with</code> for authentication to prevent unauthorized users from modifying content.